Exercise physiologists analyse a person's medical history and fitness level to develop a personalised exercise programme

 Working hours typically include evenings and weekends to cover appointments with clients.
 When on tour or at training camps with athletes or teams, your working hours may be long.
 If you're working in a hospital, your working hours are more likely to be Monday to Friday, 9am to 5pm.

 Part-time work and self-employment are possible.
 Consultancy work is also available for experienced and accredited physiologists.

 What to expect

 - Exercise physiologists working within sport typically work either in a laboratory or in the field.
-If you're working as a clinical exercise physiologist, you'll usually be based in hospitals, medical centres and private healthcare organisations.
+If you're working as a clinical exercise physiologist, you'll usually be based in a hospital, medical centre or private healthcare organisation.

 - Although more career opportunities are becoming available, competition for jobs is fierce.